Asashou/notes/04_numpy/04_numpy.md

             - same amount of data can be stored using less disk space
         - which one to use depends on how your data are saved
         - for large data sets, like images or electrophysiology, binary files are critical
-        - hex editor is a good way to learn about different data types
-            - same set of bytes on the disk/in memory can be interpreted in different ways
     - `np.loadtxt()` - recommended way to load from a text file
     - `np.savetxt()` - recommended way to save to a text file